Figurative Sculptures by Ann

 Linnemann - Denmark

-his late teenage years and a long-term goal was the development of
+his late teenage years and his long-term goal was the development of

 garden was started over 30 years ago on a beautiful country